|

 to wonder, think, observe, reflect, ponder, vent frustrations, and

+synthesize and relate to their own learning experiences.
 Journals also provide a place for students to consider how they

 work and learn as an individual, as well what they need to work